VP168/InverseKinematicsSolution/README.md

 4. Create approrpiate test(s) to show the correct behavior of the Inverse Kinematics solver
 5. Optionally, add visualization to the solving mechanism

-Note:
+##Note:
 Please modify CMakeLists.txt for Eigen library as find_package command does not fetch the library files.

 ![Cmake_Config](https://github.com/VP168/inverse_kinematics_solution/assets/71966193/1de22e31-b473-471d-816d-160e8f1d73de)

--If the library is already installed on the system, copy the directory path to line 7 in image above set(EIGEN_DIR "directory_path_here")
+-If the library is already installed on the system, copy the directory path to line 7 in image above set(EIGEN_DIR "directory_path_here").

 -If library is not on the system. download the library from https://gitlab.com/libeigen/eigen/-/archive/3.4.0/eigen-3.4.0.zip and extract to specific folder and provide the path as mentioned above.